99zardoz/github.io/SQLLAGFunction.md

 We can then join this CTE to Journey and do a GROUP BY  so that we get the total working time and travel time for each Journey.
-Note we have to add on HomeJourneyMins for each Journey so this is included in the travel time.
+Note we have to add on HomeJourneyMins for each Journey so we include the "back to base" time.

 ~~~
 WITH Journey_Breakdown